rashmireddy/aws-util/README.md

 launch_instance.pl
 ===================
-This script takes 1 param, a config file
+This script takes 1 param, a config file and creates a text file continaing a list of all the hostnames which are created successfully through EC2.

 ```
 $ ./launch_instance.pl aws.conf